Formal Logic

 of computer algorithms.

-This one-semester course offers introduction to advanced topics of formal
+This one-semester course offers an introduction to advanced topics of formal

 logic.
-After setting the ground by delving into propositional logic, this
+After setting the ground by delving into propositional logic we will

 focus on normal forms and the algorithmic treatment of logic formulas) as